Sebastian1011/coding_practice/README.md

-# leet-code
+# code practice

-leet code practice with python3
+code practice with python and java